laxsjo/lispbm-language-support/README.md

 None! :)

 ## Building
-You need to have vsce installed (sorry don't feel like writing a guide for that currently .\_.).
+You need to have vsce and Node installed.
+Make them available with `nix develop` (you need to have Nix installed).
 Then run
 ```shell
 mkdir dist